 Our historical net tangible book value (deficit) as of September 30, 2017 was \$(9.0) million, or \$(1.25) per share of our common stock.
 Our historical net tangible book value (deficit) is the amount of our total tangible assets less our total liabilities and preferred stock, which is not included within stockholders' equity (deficit).
-Historical net tangible book value (deficit) per share represents our historical net tangible book value (deficit) divided by the 7.245,900 shares of our common stock outstanding as of September 30, 2017.
+Historical net tangible book value (deficit) per share represents our historical net tangible book value (deficit) divided by the 7,245,900 shares of our common stock outstanding as of September 30, 2017.

-Our pro forma net tangible book value as of September 30, 2017 was \$ million, or \$ per share of our common stock.
-Pro forma net tangible book value represents the amount of our total tangible assets less our total liabilities, after giving effect to (i) the sale and issuance of 7,763,975 shares of our Series A preferred stock in October 2017 for aggregate gross proceeds of \$15.0 million, (ii) the sale and issuance of shares of our Series B preferred stock in for aggregate gross proceeds of \$ million and (iii) the automatic conversion of all outstanding shares of our preferred stock into an aggregate of shares of our common stock upon the closing of this offering.
+Our pro forma net tangible book value as of September 30, 2017 was \$57.0 million, or \$2.07 per share of our common stock.
+Pro forma net tangible book value represents the amount of our total tangible assets less our total liabilities, after giving effect to (i) the sale and issuance of 7,763,975 shares of our Series A preferred stock in October 2017 for aggregate gross proceeds of \$15.0 million, (ii) the sale and issuance of 4,792,716 shares of our Series B preferred stock in November 2017 for aggregate net proceeds of \$39.9 million and (iii) the automatic conversion of all outstanding shares of our preferred stock into an aggregate of 20,320,667 shares of our common stock upon the closing of this offering.
 Pro forma net tangible book value per share represents pro forma net tangible book value divided by the total number of shares outstanding as of September 30, 2017, after giving effect to the foregoing adjustments and the automatic conversion of all outstanding shares of our preferred stock into common stock upon the closing of this offering.